Apt Pupil (film): Release and reception

 Bryan Singer previewed Apt Pupil at the Museum of Tolerance's L.A.
 Holocaust Center to assess feedback from rabbis and others about referencing the Holocaust.
 With a positive response, the director proceeded with the film's release.
 Apt Pupil was originally scheduled to be released in February 1998, but the film's distributor moved the release date to autumn, feeling that it belonged "alongside other more serious-minded films".
 It premiered at the Venice Film Festival in September 1998.
 It was then commercially released on October 23, 1998 in 1,448 theaters in the United States and Canada, grossing $3.6 million on its opening weekend and placing ninth at the weekend box office.
 The film went on to gross $8.9 million in the United States and Canada.
 Apt Pupil was considered a critical and commercial disappointment.
-The film was less successful than Singer's previous film The Usual Suspects, with Rotten Tomatoes describing it as "a somewhat disturbing movie that works as a suspenseful thriller, yet isn't completely satisfying".
+The film was less successful than Singer's previous film The Usual Suspects, with critics describing it as "a somewhat disturbing movie that works as a suspenseful thriller, yet isn't completely satisfying".

 Roger Ebert, reviewing for the Chicago Sun-Times, wrote that the film was well-made by Bryan Singer and well-acted, especially by Ian McKellen, but that "the film reveals itself as unworthy of its subject matter".
 The critic felt that the offensive material lacked a "social message" or an "overarching purpose" and found the film's later scenes to be "exploitative".
 Janet Maslin of The New York Times applauded the production value of Bryan Singer's direction, liking Newton Thomas Sigel's "handsomely shot" cinematography and John Ottman's "stunningly edited" work.
 Maslin wrote of McKellen and Renfro's performances, "Both actors play their roles so trickily that tensions escalate until the horror grows unimaginatively gothic."
 The critic felt that as the film approached the end, "the story's cleverness is noticeably on the wane".